 2. Vicious (Sinners of Saint)

-This book is about Emilia and Vicious, and it is a story told from two different timelines.
-We get modern-day, Vicious and Emilia, who has been brought back together under shitty circumstances.
+This book is about Emilia and Vicious, a story from two timelines.
+We get modern-day, Vicious and Emilia, who have been brought back together under shitty circumstances.
 In Emilia’s case, she ends up working for Vicious, and then we get flashbacks to high school and their interactions in their enemy’s situation and how they became enemies.

 Author: L.J.
 Shen